-The INTRAW project has been formulated with the objective of mapping best practices and boosting cooperation opportunities on raw materials with technologically advanced non-EU countries (Australia, Canada, Japan, South Africa, & US) in response to similar global challenges.
-The ultimate goal is to set up and launch the European Union’s International Observatory for Raw Materials as a definitive raw materials knowledge management infrastructure.
-As a permanent international body, the Observatory will aim after the project completion for the establishment and maintenance of strong long-term relationships with the world’s key players in raw materials technology and scientific developments.
-Its core activities will be to monitor cooperation oppotunities and to promote these through funding schemes and incentives between the EU and technologically advanced countries and to provide foresight for the raw materials sector.
+The INTRAW project was formulated with the objective of mapping best practices and boosting cooperation opportunities on raw materials with technologically advanced non-EU countries (Australia, Canada, Japan, South Africa, & US) in response to similar global challenges.
+The ultimate result is the International Observatory for Raw Materials as a definitive raw materials knowledge management infrastructure.
+The Observatory, a permanent international body, aims to establish and maintain strong long-term relationships with the world’s key players in raw materials technology and scientific developments.
+Its core activities are to monitor cooperation opportunities and to promote these through funding schemes and incentives between the EU and technologically advanced countries and to provide foresight for the raw materials sector.

-Our role in the project
+- Our role in the project